FAIRmat-NFDI/nomad-docs/docs/howto/manage/gui/elns.md

-# How to define and use ELNs in NOMAD
+# How to create custom ELNs

 ## Schemas for ELNs